tiakindele/v3/content/index/hero/hero.md

 ---
 greetingPrefix: "Hi"
+emoji: "waving-hand.png"
 greetingSuffix: "my name is"
 subtitlePrefix: "I build "
-subtitle: "things for the web."
+subtitleHighlight: "things for the web."
-button: "Get In Touch"
+button: "get in touch"
 ---
 I'm a Vancouver-based full-stack developer who specializes in building exceptional web applications.
 Currently, I'm at LIVE WELL Exercise Clinic focused on creating and maintaining cutting edge software systems in the Health and Fitness space.